praxis-live/support/docs/components-video.md

 Video file player.

 It is possible to pause and seek through a video file using the `position` property.
 For this purpose use a video codec such as MJPEG which supports discreet frames.

 The player will not start automatically.
 You can connect a `core:start-trigger` to the `play` or `pause` ports.
+Connect `ready` to `play` to automatically start playback when a new file is loaded.

 - **out** : _VideoOut_
+- **play** : _Action_
+- **pause** : _Action_
+- **stop** : _Action_
 - **video** : _Property (empty or resource)_ : video file location or empty to clear
 - **position** : _Property (number 0..1, transient)_ : position within video file (normalized)
 - **loop** : _Property (boolean)_ : loop playback
 - **resize-mode** : _Property (Crop, Stretch, Scale)_ : control how the video frame size is adapted to the output size
 - **align-x** : _Property (number 0..1)_ : horizontal alignment (only when using resize-mode Crop or Scale)
 - **align-y** : _Property (number 0..1)_ : vertical alignment (only when using resize-mode Crop or Scale)
-- **play** : _Action_
-- **pause** : _Action_
+- **ready** : _ControlOut_
-- **stop** : _Action_
+- **error** : _ControlOut_

 ## video:snapshot

 This component provides the ability to capture and display a still frame from its video input.
 It extends this ability with the option to fade from the previous captured image to the new one over a period of time, and to mix the new image with the previous one.

 - **in** : _VideoIn_
 - **out** : _VideoOut_